Introduction

 Tomatoes

 Outdoor tomatoes are usually not ready to harvest in June.
 They may be flowering, setting small green fruit, or just starting to grow strongly after planting out.
-That is completely normal.

 If you do get early greenhouse tomatoes, pick them when they are fully coloured and come away easily.
-Cherry tomatoes usually ripen earlier than larger varieties, so they are the most likely type to give you a June taste.
+For most growers, June tomato care is more about tying in, watering, feeding and supporting the harvest to come.

 Chillies and Peppers

-In June, patience is usually the best approach.
 Keep plants warm, watered and fed, and avoid expecting too much too soon.
-If plants are still small, removing the first tiny fruits can sometimes help them put more energy into growth before the main crop develops.
+If plants are still small, removing the first tiny fruits can sometimes help them put more energy into growth.

 Basil and Tender Herbs